homeypoon/commutual/README.md

 - Displays posts created by the user

 Login + Register Screens
-- There is a authentication system implemented
+- There is a authentication system implemented so that each user will have their own account